 In terms of competencies, Communities and Regions have substantial autonomy and control over several domains.
 The Federal State retains exclusive policy responsibilities in the fields of justice, defence, federal police, social security, public debt and other aspects of public finances, nuclear energy, and state-owned companies; as well as being responsible for the obligations of Belgium towards the European Union and NATO.
 Moreover, it still exercises partial control over public health, home affairs and foreign affairs.
-Within the limits of the different language areas, Communities exercise their competencies on culture, education, use of language, health policy, and social assistance (youth services, social welfare, immigrant assistance).
-Finally, Regions have responsibilities in the fields of economy, employment, agriculture, water policy, the environment, public works, energy (excluding nuclear), housing, transport, and spatial planning.
-They also exercise control over Provinces and Municipalities, the more local administrative levels.
-Overlaps are present also in terms of responsibilities, and each level has a say in multiple policy fields with regard to specific aspects.
+Within the limits of the different language areas, Communities exercise their competencies on culture, education, use of language, health policy, and social assistance (youth services, social welfare, immigrant

-In order to determine the origin/background of a person, four criteria are taken into account: the current nationality of the person, the birth nationality of the person, the birth nationality of the father and the birth nationality of the mother.
+4 In order to determine the origin/background of a person, four criteria are taken into account: the current nationality of the person, the birth nationality of the person, the birth nationality of the father and the birth nationality of the mother.
 If one of these four criteria is a non-Belgian nationality, then the person is considered to have a migration background (or to have a foreign origin).